 The grid is back and providing the home with electricity.
 The Powerwall battery is using electricity from solar and grid to charge back up.

 Tesla Powerwall Battery Backup can be added to a home with or without a solar system.
-But, if the home has solar, then the battery backup is eligible for the same Federal Income Tax Credit as solar (which varies by year).
+But, if the home has solar, then when the Powerwall is installed before 12-31-2019, the owner is eligible for the same Federal Income Tax Credit of 30% as solar.
+(The federal tax credit is 26% when solar and storage are installed in 2020.)

 Northwest Electric and Solar is a Certified Tesla Powerwall Installer.